lencioni/webpack-splitchunks-playground/README.md

 npm run build
 ```

-The desired result is for any chunk that appears in `bundles/core.js` to not
+The desired result is for any chunk that appears in `bundles/core.js` or
-appear in any other bundle.
-Once this is solved for a single core bundle, I'd
+`bundles/core-b.js` to not appear in any other bundle (and also not be moved to
-like to go farther and solve for N global "core" bundles.
+a separate asset).

 [Relevant StackOverflow question](https://stackoverflow.com/questions/49163684/how-to-configure-webpack-4-to-prevent-chunks-from-list-of-entry-points-appearing)